Bicycles and Pedestrians

 Transportation planning enables the efficient movement of people and goods.
 Our research examines the choices we make to plan, fund and implement a transportation system that serves livable communities today and for future generations.

-Planning for sustainable transportation also means creating systems that allow people to grow older without becoming dependent on the automobile.
-Because we use our cities as a living laboratory, we rely on applied economic research to analyze transportation and land-use decisions in a real-world setting.
+Planning for sustainable transportation also means creating systems that allow people to grow older without becoming dependent on cars.
+We rely on applied economic research to analyze transportation and land-use decisions in a real-world setting.

 Public transit systems hold promise for serving urban areas safely and efficiently.
 Yet challenges within transit districts and from outside factors make that service inherently difficult.
 TREC’s leadership in transit research has placed Portland State among the nation’s authorities in solving these problems.
 Our research has given insight to transit agencies on planning, operations and safety.
 And we look at the mixed-use developments designed with access to transit in mind.

 Our research focuses on the traffic and roadway design that affect transit planning along with operations issues such as keeping vehicles on time and evenly spaced, placing stops where they best serve goals, and scheduling drivers to promote safety and efficiency.
 It also includes determining which routes best meet community and agency goals and gaining a better understanding of transit users.